 Traveler's checks are not nearly as convenient as ATM cards, and you may have difficulty cashing them – even at banks.
 High commissions (from 3% to upwards of 10%) also make them an unattractive option.
 If you do take traveler's checks, American Express is the most widely accepted brand, while Visa, Thomas Cook and Citibank are the next best options.
 To facilitate replacement in case of theft, keep a record of check numbers and the original bill of sale in a safe place.
 Even with proper records, replacement can be a tedious, time-intensive process.

 Unfortunately, ATM-card cloning is a big worry in Brazil, and your account can be drained of thousands of dollars before you even realize it.
-While fool-proof prevention is nearly impossible, the Brazil section lists a few tips that can help minimize the risk.

 Ask for permission before photographing individuals, particularly indigenous people.
 Paying folks for their portrait is a personal decision; in most cases, the subject will tell you right off the going rate for a photo.